 With a reverse mortgage, homeowners are able to tap into the equity in their homes to provide cash to help meet expenses or pay off debt.

 A reverse mortgage is different from a traditional mortgage in that it does not require the borrower to make monthly payments to the lender to repay the loan.
-Instead, loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum (or a combination of these options).
+Instead, loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum (subject to some limitations) or a combination of these options.
 The amount of the loan is based on the equity of the house.

 Reverse mortgages are only available for homeowners who are: